koopa31/napari_svetlana/README.md

   <li>A folder of raw image</li>
   <li>Their segmentation masks where each ROI has its own label.</li>
 </ul>
 Svetlana can process 2D, 3D and multichannel image.
+If you want to use it to work on cell images, we strongly recommend the use of [Cellpose](https://www.cellpose.org/) for the segmentation part, as it provides excellent quality results and an output format accepted by Svetlana.

 If you use this plugin please cite the paper: